 - Step 3: the removal of the tooling, allowing the sink to spring back into its final shape

-2. Increment
+2. Abaqus increment | Increment meaning

-An increment is part of a step (Abaqus step).
+An increment is part of a step in Abaqus (Abaqus step).
 In nonlinear analyses, the total load applied in a step is broken into smaller increments so that the nonlinear solution path can be followed.
 Therefore, “Increment” is the part of the total load that is applied gradually.

 In Abaqus/Standard you suggest the size of the first increment, and Abaqus/Standard automatically chooses the size of the subsequent increments.
 In Abaqus/Explicit the default time incrementation is fully automatic and does not require user intervention (however, you can change it).
 Because the explicit method is conditionally stable, there is a stability limit for the time increment.
 It mainly depends on the length of the smallest element.

-3. Frame
+3. Abaqus Frame

-4. Iteration
+4. Abaqus Iteration

 Then comes “Iteration” where we go further into a “Step”.
 This term is meaningful just when we are using an implicit solver (Abaqus/standard).